Choose any 12 hours from the Marketing major.

 A study of the buying habits and preferences of consumers, models for explaining and

 predicting consumer and marketing behavior, consumer movements and attitudes with implications for marketing management policies and the business economy.
 Psychology and/or sociology are recommended before taking this course.
-PR: MRKT 210, PSYC 103.
+PR: MRKT 210.
 Spring.

 A study of the process of designing, collecting, organizing, interpreting, and presenting